Karie Ross: Broadcast career

 In 1981, Ross earned the title Maid of Cotton.
 The role had her serving as America's global ambassador to the cotton industry and promoting cotton use while traveling abroad.
 Ross spent 18 months at KOCO-TV; four years at Columbus, Ohio's WBNS-TV; two years in Bristol, Connecticut for ESPN; and nine months at Sports News Network in Washington, D.C.
 After a 9-month hiatus, she landed at KLAS-TV, becoming Las Vegas's first female weekday sports anchor, where she lasted less than a year.
 She went to WTVJ in Miami.
-On December 16, 1992, she met Dombrowski when the expansion Florida Marlins signed Benito Santiago.
+On December 16, 1992, she met Dave Dombrowski when the expansion Florida Marlins signed Benito Santiago.
 Santiago hit the 1993 Marlins first home run in April and another month later Dombrowski asked her out.
 On December 31, 1995, Ross married Dombrowski in Oklahoma City.
 The couple settled in the Detroit suburb of Bloomfield Hills, Michigan.
 They had two children by 2004.

 Ross was regarded as one of the first female sportscasters with a solid knowledge of sports, following in the footsteps of Gayle Gardner.
 Ross was one of the first women to speak up about workplace conditions for women in her industry.
 Her service at GameDay was all voice work.

 Personal life

-Ross married baseball executive Dave Dombrowski.
+Ross is married to baseball executive Dave Dombrowski.